konveyor/enhancements/enhancements/common/krm-function-manager.md

 #### Story 1: Creating a new application

 Alice has in mind some functions that she wants to use that are created by Group Alpha.
-She adds the repo their repo via `kaffine config add repo group-alpha.example.com`.
-Then she searches which functions are available in the repo.
+She adds the catalog their catalog via `kaffine config add catalog group-alpha.example.com`.
+Then she searches which functions are available in the catalog.

 ```
 $ kaffine search -l group-alpha